 We ran, and soon the squat silhouette of the Crane farmhouse rose before us.
 I turned, searching for signs of pursuit as the men continued past and rounded the corner to the porch.
 I heard the front door open and voices blurt questions.

 It was night now.
 The moon sat low on the horizon, casting its pale, silvery light across the tall fields of gently swaying wheat.
 Something moved, and my stomach tightened.
 A dozen misshapen figures scrambled along the path, their eerie chittering sharp in the damp air.
 At thirty paces I sighted my musket, locating the nearest shape, and fired.
 The weapon kicked.
 With a primal sense of satisfaction I saw the thing collapse.
-But if I had expected it to deter the remainder, I was sadly mistaken.
-The creatures ignored their fallen comrade and, seemingly stirred by its death, charged, their awkward gait not unlike a mountain gorilla storming its rival.
+But if I had expected its fate to deter the remainder, I was sadly mistaken.
+The creatures ignored their fallen comrade and, seemingly stirred by its death, charged, their awkward gait not unlike that of a mountain gorilla storming its rival.

 I raced around the corner for the door and found it open, Catharine waiting expectantly.
 She slammed it shut as I entered, dropping a bar into place.
 Smiling weakly, I said, “Stay with your mother and father.”
 Her answer was lost as musket fire erupted from the rear bedrooms.

-Scanning the interior, I saw Doctor Macauley beside a now conscious Fournier, who cowered in the makeshift bed clutching the canvas sack against his chest.
+Scanning the interior, I saw Doctor Macauley beside a now conscious Fournier, who cowered in the makeshift bed, clutching the canvas sack against his chest.
 He was mumbling in French, an incoherent babble.
 The one word I understood sounded like dragon.
 Mr. Crane stood with Catharine by the table, comforting his wife with one arm while holding an old musket in his free hand.
-Mrs. Crane clasped a bible to her breast, mouthing silent words.
+Mrs. Crane clasped a Bible to her breast, mouthing silent words.
 Catharine watched me with fearful eyes.